fnando1995/globant_weather_api_test/README.md

 ```
 # terminal 1
-bash bash_set_env_and_play.sh
+bash shells/run_app.sh
 ```

 ```
-# terminal 1
+# terminal 2
-bash bash_test.sh
+bash shells/test.sh
 ```

-# Description
+# Notes

 ## Some ranges for human readable

-Some information about ranges were taken from the following links:
+Some information about ranges were taken from the following links. (ranges are shown in `data/ranges.json`)

 #### [Wind speed ranges](https://www.nationalgeographic.org/encyclopedia/beaufort-scale/)